GenerativeAIHack/Virtual-Flashcards/README.md

 * [Jimeng Long](https://github.com/Jimeng-Long)

 ## Project Summary
 Virtual Flashcards is an innovative, interactive learning chatbot designed to aid students in their studies through a question-and-answer format.
-Utilizing OpenAI APIs, this chatbot not only presents educational content but also provides immediate feedback, enhancing the learning experience.
+Utilizing OpenAI APIs(GPT-3.5), this chatbot not only presents educational content but also provides immediate feedback, enhancing the learning experience.
 It serves as a dynamic tool for students seeking an engaging and responsive way to reinforce their knowledge.

 ## Prequisite Libraries
 Package                       Version